 Rainbow – Refers to Rainbow Babies' and Children's Hospital, a premier hospital that is part of University Hospitals of Cleveland.
 Students often volunteer at Rainbow or medical students may have a residency there.

 The Rapid – The railway system that connects the Greater Cleveland area with stops at the airport, downtown, and the north and south sides of campus.
 Our branch is the "Red Line."

-Rave Guardian – A mobile app that connects you to the campus police and provided resources to help keep you safe.
+Spartan Safe – A mobile app that connects you to the campus police and provided resources to help keep you safe.

 Red Cat Room – Campus gathering place in the North Residential Village named for the Western Reserve Red Cats.
 It is located in Wade Commons.

 Rough Rider Room (RRR) – Campus gathering place in the South Residential Village named for the Case Rough Riders.
 It is located in Carlton Commons.

 Safe Ride – This program provides safe transportation around campus and the surrounding area to the CWRU community between 6 p.m. and 3 a.m.
 Call 368.3000 to request a ride, or use the Spartan Ride app.

 SAFE Line – The Survivors and Friends Empowerment (SAFE) Line at 368.7777 is staffed 24/7 for privileged, confidential conversations about sexual assault and relationship violence.